Morris, Downing, Sherred LLP

 Choosing an uncontested divorce instead of litigation

-Choosing an uncontested divorce can be an attractive alternative to litigation.
+Choosing an New Jersey uncontested divorce can be an attractive alternative to litigation.
 Mediation is known for costing less and reducing conflict.

 There is a chance that some unhappily married couples in New Jersey and elsewhere remain married because the thought of an expensive, lengthy court battle is overwhelming.
 Not everyone knows that there are other options to getting a divorce than going to court.
 Amicable divorces – also known as uncontested divorces – are becoming more common.

-What are the benefits of an uncontested divorce?
+What are the benefits of a New Jersey uncontested divorce?

 Amicable divorce methods like mediation are known for having several advantages over litigation.
 The most attractive of these may be the fact that mediation tends to cost much less than going to court, states the American Bar Association.
 Court proceedings are public, but mediation sessions are conducted in private.
 When ending a marriage, many couples would prefer that their property division and child custody issues are not a matter of public record.
 Negotiating disputes with a mediator and working out solutions that both spouses can agree on may significantly reduce conflict, which is particularly beneficial if children are involved.
 Also, this can teach each spouse communicating and compromising skills that they can use in their future dealings with each other.